ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 **Note**: In VMware, three predefined values are provided on the **Host Device Details Storage** tab – Username, Password (for CHAP authentication), and Host IQN.

-Table 3 provides the pros and cons of shared storage in a multi-tenant environment.
+See the following table 3 for pros and cons of shared storage in a multi-tenant environment.

 <table border="1" cellpadding="0" cellspacing="0">
         <colgroup>
           <col/>
           <col/>
 	</colgroup>
-	<caption>Table 3.
-Pros and cons of VMware shared storage options</caption><tbody>
           <tr>
             <td colspan="3">
               <p>